oglili/Leach22-course-catalog/README.md

 </details>

 ## About The Project
 In this project I created a RESTful JSON APIs using Express js, which provides a way for insertion of the courses offered by the platform into the database.
-Users can interact with the database by retrieving a list of courses, as well as adding, updating and deleting courses in the database and React to create the frontend user interface.
+Users can interact with the database by retrieving a list of courses offered by the platform, updating and deleting any courses they register for.
+React.js was used to create the frontend user interface.

+### User Permissions
+## User Permissions

+### Student

+A student can

+* register himself on the app
+* view and edit his profile
+* change his password
+* search for books and view availabilty
+* view his issue history

+### Admin

+An admin can

+* view and edit his profile
+* search for books and view availability
+* view, Edit or Delete existing books
+* add new books
+* issue a book to a student
+* return a book issued earlier
+* view all stats of the library
+* view issue log and the profile of all the students
+* view the profile of all admins

+## A note to the viewers

+1. You can try logging in as an **admin** by entering the following credentials:

+* **email**: *lilian@gmail.com*
+* **password**: *secret*

+2. You can also register yourself as a student and then login to view the options available to a student.

 ### Some Technologies Used